Combat operations in 1964 during the Indonesia–Malaysia confrontation

-The Indonesia–Malaysia confrontation began in early 1963 following Indonesia's opposition to the creation of Malaysia.
-Initial Indonesian attacks into East Malaysia relied heavily on local volunteers trained by the Indonesian Army.
-With the passage of time infiltration forces became more organised with the inclusion of a larger component of Indonesian forces.
-To deter and disrupt Indonesia's growing campaign of infiltrations, the British responded in 1964 by launching their own covert operations into Indonesian Kalimantan under the code name Operation Claret.
-Coinciding with Sukarno announcing a 'year of dangerous living' and the 1964 race riots in Singapore, Indonesia launched an expanded campaign of operations into West Malaysia on 17 August 1964, albeit without military success.
-A build-up of Indonesian forces on the Kalimantan border in December 1964 then saw the UK commit significant forces from the UK-based Army Strategic Command.

-British Commonwealth forces

-During the 1964, British Commonwealth command arrangements changed.
+In 1964, command arrangements changed.
 99 Gurkha Infantry Brigade HQ returned from Singapore and replaced 3 Commando Brigade HQ in Kuching.
 3rd Malaysian Infantry Brigade HQ arrived to take over East Brigade in Tawau, and 51 Gurkha Infantry Brigade HQ arrived from UK to command the Central Brigade area with the 4th Division of Sarawak added to it.
 Its headquarters was in Brunei, and there were no roads to any of its battalions.
 In DOBOPS, all HQ elements were concentrated in one HQ complex on Labuan.
 At least one of the British batteries stationed in Malaysia was always deployed in Borneo with its 105 mm guns.

 In summary, in about the middle of the year the situation was: